 All high school students wishing to attend Norco College are required to complete the following steps by the published deadline.

 Learn more about Concurrent Enrollment:

 Meet Liam, our first Concurrent Enrollment graduate.

-1. Complete a Norco College Online 2022 Summer or Fall Application - Print out or screenshot your application confirmation page (you will need this later).
+1. Complete a Norco College Online 2023 Summer or Fall Application - Print out or screenshot your application confirmation page (you will need this later).

 2. Print & Fill Out High School Concurrent Enrollment (HSCE) School/Parent Approval Form

 3. Parent/Guardian Signature & Student Signature Required (Electronic/Typed Signatures Accepted)

-4. Email completed School/Parent Approval for to High School Administrator for email school approval.
+4. Email completed School/Parent Approval form to High School Administrator for school approval.